Esoterical/voron_canbus/mainboard_flashing/common_hardware/BigTreeTech SKR Pico/README.md

 ![image](https://user-images.githubusercontent.com/124253477/221390554-0cf82868-2157-4f14-bdcf-168e59c8f22d.png)

-The Can RX and Can TX will be connected to the IO0 and IO1 port which is commonly used for the UART Pi connection.
+The Can Tx and Can Rx will be connected to the IO0 and IO1 port which is commonly used for the UART Pi connection.
 You can also hook up the Gnd and 5v from this port to the transceiver board (don't worry the SN65VHD230 may be marked as 3.3v but it can handle up to 6V on the Vin)

 ![image](https://user-images.githubusercontent.com/124253477/221390636-6342067f-1a2a-4b18-99a4-d33441dab933.png)